Tomorrow X Together

-Tomorrow X Together (Tomorrow by Together, stylized in all caps), commonly abbreviated as TXT, is a South Korean boy group formed by Big Hit Entertainment.
+Tomorrow X Together (Tomorrow by Together), commonly abbreviated as TXT, is a South Korean boy band formed by Big Hit Entertainment.
 The group consists of five members: Yeonjun, Soobin, Beomgyu, Taehyun, and Hueningkai.

 They debuted on March 4, 2019, with the extended play (EP) The Dream Chapter: Star.
 The EP debuted and peaked at number one on the Gaon Album Chart and Billboard World Albums Chart and entered the US Billboard 200 at number 140, the highest-charting debut album by any male K-pop group at the time.
 Its lead single "Crown" debuted at number one on the Billboard World Digital Songs chart.
 The group also topped the Billboard Emerging Artists chart.
-TXT was the first Korean boy band to perform and headline at Lollapalooza, one of the biggest music festivals in the US.
+Tomorrow X Together was the first Korean boy band to perform and headline at Lollapalooza, one of the biggest music festivals in the US, and also the first to perform there twice.

 The band's early commercial success earned them several new artist awards, including Rookie of the Year at the 34th Golden Disc Awards and the 2019 Melon Music Awards, New Artist of the Year at the 9th Gaon Chart Music Awards, and Best New Male Artist at the 2019 Mnet Asian Music Awards.